freifunken/site-fffl/README.md

 sudo pacman -S base-devel
 ```

-## Enhance trust in source's integrity
+## Enhancing trust in source's integrity

 There are, as always, several grades of verification and you should decide,
 depending on your attacker model, which you want and/or need,